OlavStornes/ModBuddy/README.md

 ## Usage

-### Installation
+- Requirements can be retrieved with `pip install -r requirements.txt`
-Requirements can be retrieved with `pip install -r requirements.txt`
+- Run via `main.py`

 ### Set up a game folder